kushalmahapatro/cuberto_bottom_bar/README.md

 For now this is limited to more than 1 tab, and less than 5.
 So 2-4 tabs. textColor will only be applied in the case of STYLE_NORMAL.
-In case of STYLE_FADED_BACKGROUND the tabColor will be set as textColor,(if tabColor is not set inactiveColor will be set)
+In case of styleFadedBackground the tabColor will be set as textColor,(if tabColor is not set inactiveColor will be set)

-manually drawer or endDrawer has to be added and then respective drawer has to be added in CubertoBottomBar ( CubertoDrawer.NO_DRAWER for no drawer, CubertoDrawer.START_DRAWER for drawer and CubertoDrawer.END_DRAWER for endDrawer)
+manually drawer or endDrawer has to be added and then respective drawer has to be added in CubertoBottomBar ( CubertoDrawer.noDrawer for no drawer, CubertoDrawer.startDrawer for drawer and CubertoDrawer.endDrawer for endDrawer)

 By default the drawer overlaps the CubertoBottomBar, for that margin: EdgeInsets.only(bottom: 60.0) has been added.
 (Please check with the example)